vahidhedayati/ajaxdependancyselection/README.md

 # Required:

        jquery-ui
-{this plugin } ajaxdependancyselection
+       {this plugin - ajaxdependancyselection }